 DePauw's Fraternal History

-DePauw's fraternal organization system began just eight years after the founding of Indiana Asbury College, now DePauw University, in 1837
+DePauw's fraternal organization system began in 1847, eight years after the founding of Indiana Asbury College, now DePauw University, in 1837

 Since that time, our fraternity and sorority community has continued to evolve, grow and change as new organizations were welcomed to the community while others left.
 DePauw's Fraternal History can be captured in the resources below.